Economic inequality: Gender

 In many countries, there is a gender pay gap in favor of males in the labor market.
 Several factors other than discrimination contribute to this gap.
 On average, women are more likely than men to consider factors other than pay when looking for work and may be less willing to travel or relocate.
 Thomas Sowell, in his book Knowledge and Decisions, claims that this difference is due to women not taking jobs due to marriage or pregnancy.
 A U.S. Census's report stated that in US once other factors are accounted for there is still a difference in earnings between women and men.
 A study done on three post-soviet countries Armenia, Georgia, and Azerbaijan reveals that gender is one of the driving forces of income inequality, and being female has a significant negative effect on income when other factors are held equal.
 The results show more than 50% gender pay gap in all three countries.
 These findings are because usually employers tend to avoid hiring women because of possible maternity leave.
-Other reason for this can be occupational segregation, which implies that women are usually accumulated in lower-paid positions and sectors, such as social services and education.
+Another reason for this is occupational segregation, which means women are typically concentrated in lower-paid positions and sectors, such as social services and education.

+Age

+Income tends to differ by age, in favor of higher age groups.
+Discrimination by age is called ageism.

 Race

 There is also a globally recognized disparity in the wealth, income, and economic welfare of people of different races.
 In many nations, data exists to suggest that members of certain racial demographics experience lower wages, fewer opportunities for career and educational advancement, and intergenerational wealth gaps.
 Studies have uncovered the emergence of what is called "ethnic capital", by which people belonging to a race that has experienced discrimination are born into a disadvantaged family from the beginning and therefore have less resources and opportunities at their disposal.
 The universal lack of education, technical and cognitive skills, and inheritable wealth within a particular race is often passed down between generations, compounding in effect to make escaping these racialized cycles of poverty increasingly difficult.
-Additionally, ethnic groups that experience significant disparities are often also minorities, at least in representation though often in number as well, in the nations where they experience the harshest disadvantage.
+Additionally, ethnic groups that experience significant disparities are often also minorities, at least in representation, though often in number as well, in the nations where they experience the harshest disadvantage.
 As a result, they are often segregated either by government policy or social stratification, leading to ethnic communities that experience widespread gaps in wealth and aid.